FrancescoGuarneri/Larrybird/README.md

 =============
 FEATURES

-Larrypy will be a compilation of twitter tools with a modern web interface.
+Larrybird will be a compilation of twitter tools with a modern web interface.

 - Twitter messsenger
 - Last tweets backup